rsait/Dockerfiles/README.md

 This is an example of a workflow with `docker`.

-Once you have `docker` installed, you have to create a dockerfile to create an image an then run the container, and sometimes it is difficult to remember all the options.
+Once you have `docker` installed, you have to create a dockerfile to create an image and then run the container, and sometimes it is difficult to remember all the options.

 Therefore in this repository there is an example that could be useful for your own work.